hendry24/pyBoLaNO/README.md

 ### **Hello, there!**

-The `boson_ladder` package is _fully_ based on the `SymPy` symbolic package, and serves as a complement for its bosonic ladder operator features that is not yet implemented.
+The `boson_ladder` package is _fully_ based on the `SymPy` symbolic package and serves as a complement for its bosonic ladder operator features that have yet to be implemented.

 ---

 ### **Who needs this?**

-Are you tired of doing a **cumbersome bosonic ladder operator algebra with complicated commutation relations** and keep on making mistakes in the page-long derivation but did not realize until you are at the end?
+Are you tired of doing a **cumbersome bosonic ladder operator algebra with complicated commutation relations** and keep making mistakes in the page-long derivation but do not realize until you are at the end?
 We feel the same.

 ---